 This might have been grounds for excommunication from the coffee klatch except that it involved Billy the Kid.
-Susan wanted to tell me about winning three Hobie cat races at some big sailing derby down in Puerto Peñasco, but she listened patiently to my theories about Lincoln County recreational opportunities in 19th century New Mexico.
+Susan wanted to tell me about winning three Hobie cat races down in Puerto Peñasco, but she also listened patiently to my theories about Lincoln County recreational opportunities in 19th century New Mexico.

 Billy the Kid, you see, is the subject of a new television documentary airing October 18 on the National Geographic Channel.
 The show apparently will deal with a new Kid photograph, just “authenticated” and valued at $5 million.

 I would continue my life as a New Mexican not much interested in Mr. William Bonney — the young hoodlum involved in a characteristically small-stakes New Mexico brouhaha called the Lincoln County War — if it weren’t for controversy over this photograph.

 It remains tragic that nearly two dozen people were shot and killed in the vengeful conflict, but I’ve always been underwhelmed by its roots.
 The best I can tell is that, other than simple revenge, it was about which of two factions would have the corner on beef contracts and the mercantile business in a sprawling and largely lawless expanse of New Mexico territory.